cybaca/klondike_c/README.md

 For example, to move the Ace of Spades to the first foundation, you should type "as f1" to move it.

-You can type "deal" followed by a space and any letter to deal a card.
+You can type "deal" to deal a card.
-You can type "undo" followed by a space and any letter to undo.
+You can type "undo" to undo.

-A better command line interface, and then a graphical interfaced are in the works.
+Graphical interface is planned for the future.